aryoda/tryCatchLog/vignettes/README_FIRST.txt

-Child Rmd files are currently not supported as vignettes in R and knitr but I needed them to create the vignette and training slides from the same content in Rmd files.
+Child Rmd files are currently not supported as vignettes in R and knitr but I needed them to create the vignette and training slides by reusing the same content in Rmd files.

 As a workaround I had to